StephHjar/dublin-book-club/README.md

     4. Used the "next-book" ID twice in the "up next" section, corrected this to be a class.

+    5. Header div does not fit content at larger screen sizes, so couldn't vertically center the logo and the nav bar.

 ## Deployment

 ### GitHub Pages